Who is qualified to vote by mail?

 Post Card Application)* to Kane County Clerk's Office, 719 S Batavia Ave, Bldg B,

 Geneva, IL 60134.
 By completing this application, you will receive a vote by mail ballot for every election for the current calender year.

-Voters who enter the hospital fourteen(14) days or less before an election are eligible to have an absentee ballot brought to them.
+Voters who enter the hospital fourteen(14) days or less before an election are eligible to have a vote by mail ballot brought to them.
 Contact our office at 630-232-5990 to find out more.